BlueprintTechnologies/blueprint-lakehouse-monitor-documentation/README.md

 If you prefer to explore the data yourself, we have you covered.
 The comprehensive set of metadata that the Blueprint Lakehouse Monitor unveils is available in an easy-to-access structure that can be analyzed through your tool of choice.
 Our team has included a Power BI template for download from within the tool to accelerate the process.

 ## Deployment Approach
-The Blueprint Lakehouse Monitor is deployed as cloud based application into your Azure tenant.
+The Blueprint Lakehouse Monitor is primarily deployed as cloud based application into your Azure tenant.
 You can learn more about the Azure deployment [here](azure-app-service-deployment/azure-app-service-deployment.md).

+An alternative approach is an Azure VM based deployment.
+You can learn more about the Azure VM deployment [here](azure-vm-deployment/readme.md).

 ## Security Requirements
 The Azure security requirements used in the deployment approach is available [here](security-requirements.md).